Land Surface Temperature (LST)

 Calibration and Validation

 Two approaches of satellite LST product validation techniques are adapted to validate the VIIRS LST product: temperature based method (T-based) and the radiance based (R-based) methods [Wan and Li, 2008].
-The T-based method is a direct comparison analysis of ground in-situ LST estimates and the satellite derived LSTs, which is based on the assumption that the ground in-situ LST estimates are good reference of the satellite LSTs at pixel level.
-Currently we utilized the in-situ LSTs from the U.S. SURFace RADiation budget observing network (SURFRAD) [Sun et al., 2003; Yu et al., 2009; Liu et al., 2013; Wang and Liang, 2009].
+The T-based method is a direct comparison analysis of ground in-situ LST observations and the satellite derived LSTs, which is based on the assumption that the ground in-situ LST estimates are good reference of the satellite LSTs at pixel level.
+Currently we utilized the in-situ LSTs from the U.S. SURFace RADiation budget observing network (SURFRAD), Baseline Surface Radiation Network (BSRN) and Atmospheric Radiation Measurement (ARM) [Sun et al., 2003; Yu et al., 2009; Liu et al., 2015; Liu et al., 2019; Wang and Liang, 2009].
 In the R-based validation, we utilized a radiative transfer simulation tool (i.e. MODTRAN) for the reference LST estimation using NCEP atmospheric profiles for the atmospheric correction computation.
-The team has provided a preliminary validation report which indicates that VIIRS LST product meets the mission requirements.
+The JPSS mission requirement for LST is 1.4 K in accuracy and 2.5 K in precision.
+The VIIRS LST product meets the mission requirement based on the validation.

 Although the VIIRS LST EDR has passed criteria of the validated V1 release, the team is still working hard on some critical improvements.
-First, a comprehensive validation effort is ongoing, for extending the in-situ validation over all the 17 IGBP surface types and for global of geographic regions.
+First, a comprehensive validation effort is ongoing for global of geographic regions.
 The team is also in collecting of high accurate atmospheric profiles for accurate R- based validation.
-Second, an emissivity explicit algorithm (via the current surface-type-dependent algorithm) is in evaluation, for improving impact of emissivity variation of certain surface types.
-A model application effort is proposed in which the VIIRS LST data will be compared to the LST output of numerical weather models.
-Finally, In addition, a long-term validation tool is in development for monitoring performance of the VIIRS LST production.
+Second, the team has been committed to promote LST applications e.g. model applications, heatwave and drought monitoring etc. In addition, the long-term validation tool is in continuous improvements for monitoring performance of the VIIRS LST production.

 Li, Z.-L., & Becker, F. (1993).
 Feasibility of land surface temperature and emissivity determination from AVHRR data.
 Remote Sensing of Environment, 43, 67-85.